Mobile Device Policy

-New York Institute of Technology supports the use of mobile devices by administrative staff, consultants, contractors, and other affiliated individuals.
+New York Tech supports the use of mobile devices by administrative staff, consultants, contractors, and other affiliated individuals.
 For qualified individuals, an appropriate mobile device and/or cellular service will be provided and paid for with departmental funds.
-The Information Technology Telecommunications Office has full responsibility and authority for the management of the mobile device program and will administer and manage the provisions of this policy.
+The Information Technology Services (ITS) Division has full responsibility and authority for the management of the mobile device program and will administer and manage the provisions of this policy.

-This policy applies to all New York Institute of Technology employees, consultants, contractors, and other affiliated individuals who are assigned a university-owned, procured, or provisioned cellular network mobile device for business purposes.
-The Information Technology Telecommunications Office is responsible for administering the procurement, issuance, and use of all cellular mobile devices associated to the university.
+This policy applies to all New York Tech employees, consultants, contractors, and other affiliated individuals who are assigned a university-owned, procured, or provisioned cellular network mobile device for business purposes.
+ITS is responsible for administering the procurement, issuance, and use of all cellular mobile devices associated with New York Tech.

 Where any section, subsection, sentence, clause, or phrase of this policy is found to conflict with any federal, state, or local law, the terms of such laws or rules shall prevail.

-- New York Institute of Technology has purchased a device with institutional funds and retains all legal right and control over the device.
+Owned – New York Tech has purchased a device with institutional funds and retains all legal rights and control over the device.

-- New York Institute of Technology has obtained a mobile device on behalf of an eligible individual by means of a personal check issued to the university.
+Procured – New York Tech has obtained a mobile device on behalf of an eligible individual by means of a personal check issued to the university.
 Device ownership is transferred to the individual.

-- New York Institute of Technology has added a mobile device to its vendor-provided cellular network service plan, regardless of device purchase origin.
+Provisioned – New York Tech has added a mobile device to its vendor-provided cellular network service plan, regardless of device purchase origin.

-- Must be at director rank or above (service employees and contractors in Facilities, Security, IT, Telecommunications, Admissions, and Athletics are eligible for a cellular mobile device with written approval of their division vice presidents without rank requirement)
+- Must be at director/dean rank or above (service employees and contractors in Facilities, Security, ITS, Telecommunications, Admissions, and Athletics may be eligible for a cellular mobile device with written approval of their division vice presidents without rank requirement).

 Once approved, a mobile device and/or service plan will be assigned to the authorized user.
-The device will not be assigned to the department or to the position.
+The device will not be assigned to an office, the department, or to the position.
+All devices must be assigned to a named owner.
+All users are expected to adhere to all New York Tech Policies and Procedures.
+Users found to be in violation of any such policies, are subject to have their mobile device privileges suspended or permanently revoked.

-New York Institute of Technology provides cellular mobile devices and service for the purpose of conducting university business; however, the use of institutional mobile devices for personal calls and texts is allowed provided that they are not excessive in frequency and duration.
+New York Tech provides cellular devices for the purpose of conducting university business; however, the use of institutional mobile devices for personal calls and texts is allowed provided they are not excessive in frequency and duration.

-Authorized users must realize that although personal calls may not result in direct monetary charges, they do count toward the overall time limits established under the service agreement.
-Any substantial overage in excess of plan limits, including long distance, data use, roaming, or other charges incurred by the authorized user for personal purposes shall be the responsibility of the individual.
+Authorized users must realize that although personal calls may not result in direct monetary charges, they do count toward the overall time limits established under New York Tech's service agreements.
+Any substantial overage in excess of plan limits, including long distance, international calling, data use, roaming, or other charges incurred by the authorized user for personal purposes shall be the responsibility of the individual.

-Use of New York Institute of Technology mobile devices for non-university commercial enterprises is forbidden.
+Use of New York Tech mobile devices for non-university commercial enterprises is forbidden.

 Cost and Ownership